NishantK04/whatsapp-chat-bot/README.md

-# 💬 WhatsApp Chatbot - Java + Firebase Integration
+# 💬 WhatsApp Chatbot - Java + Spring Boot + Firebase Integration

 ## 📌 About the Project
 **WhatsApp Chatbot** is an intelligent Java-based chatbot system integrated with the **WhatsApp Business Cloud API**.
 It is capable of: